scimusmn/maya-video-interviews/readme.md

     assets/videos/kiosk_name/video#.mp4

 #### Screensaver file
-Each kiosk should get one screensaver MP4 video file.
+Each kiosk should get one screensaver MP4 video file sized to 1366px wide by 768px tall (fullscreen on the exhibit PCs).
 This should be placed in:

     assets/videos/kiosk_name/screensaver.mp4

 ### Compile
 Once all of the source files are in place, you are ready to compile the kiosk files.
-This will precompile the handlebars templates, run the default Grunt tasks, create a config file, and copy the asset folders containing the kiosk-specifc images and videos.
+This will precompile the handlebars templates, run the default Grunt tasks, create a config file, and export the whole package onto your Desktop.

 Run install.sh with the component machine name as the argument, like this:

     $ ./install.sh kiosk_name

-This will create a folder on your desktop, which should be copied onto the Desktop of the exhibit kiosk PC.
+This will create a folder on your Desktop, which should be copied onto the Desktop of the exhibit kiosk PC.

 ## Note
 The compiled files will not work in your normal web browser using the file protocol.
-To run them you need to launch Chrome with the --allow-file-access-from-files flag.
+To run them, you need to launch Chrome with the `--allow-file-access-from-files` flag.
 This allows the application to read the config file.
 See http://www.chromium.org/developers/how-tos/run-chromium-with-flags

 Alternatively, you could run the compiled files on a local webserver (http protocol).